edititno/ruuz/README.md

 When a customer visits a Ruuz-powered store, the engine collects environmental signals and adapts the entire storefront in real time:

-- **Announcement banner** — contextual messaging, plus UV and air quality alerts when conditions are dangerous
+- **Announcement banner** — contextual messaging with tiered UV alerts, air quality warnings, pollen alerts, holiday greetings, low-visibility warnings, and market sentiment cues
 - **Hero section** — image, headline, and subheadline swap based on weather + time of day
 - **Featured collection** — warm-weather products when sunny, waterproof gear when raining
 - **Pull quote** — brand messaging adapts to match the current context